HtmlGrapheas/HtmlGrapheasKamva_old/README.md

-# HtmlGrapheasKamva
-The repository is only for code distributing and issue tracking.
+HtmlGrapheasKamva is a drawing library for HtmlGrapheas.